THE PRESSURE WASH

 To my friends — for steady encouragement and honest reflection.

-And most of all, to Jesus and the Holy Spirit — who cleanse, seal, and preserve what I surrender.
+To my readers — who continue walking this road with me, and to Jesus and the Holy Spirit — who cleanse, seal, and preserve what I surrender.

 THE HOOK